WBKV: WBEN-FM

-The Federal Communications Commission (FCC) issued a construction permit to WBEN, Inc. for a new FM station on 43.3 MHz on the original 42-50 MHz FM broadcast band on January 9, 1946 with the call sign WBEN-FM, for an application dated August 10, 1944.
+The Federal Communications Commission (FCC) issued a construction permit to WBEN, Inc. for a new FM station on 43.3 MHz on the original 42-50 MHz FM broadcast band on January 9, 1946, with the call sign WBEN-FM, for an application dated August 10, 1944.
 The FCC reassigned the station to 92.1 MHz in August 1946 after it created the current FM broadcast band on June 27, 1945.
 The station made its FM broadcast debut on November 11, 1946.

 The station was subsequently reassigned by the FCC to 106.5 MHz in 1947, and mostly simulcast its AM counterpart.
 The FCC granted the station its first license on January 7, 1953, followed by a reassignment to 102.5 MHz in July 1958.
+(Note: The 106.5 frequency returned to the air under a new license in 1962 as WADV, later renamed WYRK.)
 It ceased simulcasting WBEN a few years later, with the exception of the Clint Buehlman morning show, which it carried until 1973.
 WBEN-FM aired a mixture of live and automated music, mostly easy listening and block music programming, such as organ music.

 As FM listening grew, the station became "Rock 102" on August 1, 1974, using the syndicated TM "Stereo Rock" automated format then described as mainstream rock (which WBEN-FM management described as contemporary hit radio without bubblegum pop or prog rock), and dropping the morning show simulcast with WBEN.
-This same TM format and its prerecorded announcer were heard on other stations in Upstate New York during this period, including WGFM (now WRVE) in Schenectady/Albany, WYUT (now WXUR) in Herkimer (Utica-Rome), WKFM (now WBBS) in Fulton/Syracuse, WNOZ (now WIII) in Cortland/Ithaca and WPXY in Rochester.
+This same TM format and its prerecorded announcer were heard on other stations in Upstate New York during this period, including WGFM in Schenectady–Albany, WYUT in Herkimer (Utica-Rome), WKFM in Fulton–Syracuse, WNOZ in Cortland–Ithaca, and WPXY-FM in Rochester.

 WBEN-AM-FM were sold to Algonquin Broadcasting effective March 1, 1978.
 Beginning in 1984, Rock 102's mornings were hosted live by Roger Christian, who had been with the station since 1976 and in Buffalo radio since 1964.
 (This Roger Christian, whose real name is Emerson Stevens, is not to be confused with the Buffalo-born disc jockey also known as Roger Christian, who was known as "Mike Melody" in Buffalo.
 Stevens may have chosen the name in honor of the real Roger Christian, who went on to a prolific career in radio and songwriting.)
 Christian remained with the station, lastly as midday host, until Entercom eliminated his position in September 2019.
 Rob Lucas joined the station in 1986 and remained there, most of that time as morning host, for the next 37 years until its 2023 sale and format change.